Leveling a mobile home costs around $700 in most cases, but you could pay between $450 and $900, depending on the size of your home.

 ---|---|

-A professional will be able to inspect the condition of your house, as well as the piers underneath, and create a plan of action for the project.
+A professional will inspect the condition of your house and the piers underneath then create a plan of action for the project.
 If your home needs more support or extra piers, or the height of the piers needs adjusting (especially in the case of older mobile homes), the cost can go up.
+This type of repair can be especially expensive for mobile homes with a foundation.

-For mobile homes with a foundation, this type of repair can be especially expensive.
-The cost to repair foundation will vary by the severity of the damage, the material, and the overall condition of the structure, but on average you can expect to pay $5,000.
+The condition of your mobile home’s foundation can significantly impact your costs.
+If you’re dealing with soil erosion, soil that’s too dry or wet, or other debris or soil quality issues, it’s important that your mobile home has a solid foundation to ensure you don’t encounter any issues down the road.
+The cost to repair a foundation will vary by the severity of the damage, the material, and the overall condition of the structure, but on average, you can expect to pay $5,000.

 Many steps go into the process of leveling a mobile home, from setting up a water level, having the right materials and tools, and removing or replacing home skirting, which can add to the cost.
 Talking to a local pro will help you determine how much your specific job will cost.